lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/index.md

 ## Licenses

-The repository has two licenses:
+The documenation and the repository have two licenses:

 * All documentation is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 * All software components are licensed under MIT license.